Our Top Free Resource

 No. Under the law, you can give a maximum of $100,000 per year.
 For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
 Any amount of more than $100,000 in one year must be reported as taxable income.

 If you have a spouse (as defined by the IRS) who is 70½ or older, they can also give any amount up to $100,000 from their IRA.

-Unfortunately, the law does not permit using a qualified charitable distribution to establish a charitable gift annuity or a charitable remainder trust.
+Yes!
+If you are 70½ or older, you may now make a one-time election for a qualified charitable distribution of up to $50,000 (without being taxed) from your IRA to fund a life-income gift.
+Some limitations apply, so contact us for more details and a personalized illustration at no obligation.
 However, you can designate some or all of your retirement plan assets to fund a charitable gift annuity or charitable remainder trust after your lifetime.
 A charitable trust or gift annuity provides lifetime income to your family or other loved ones.
 When the gift arrangement ends, the balance will support Alamo Public Telecommunications Council (dba KLRN).

 By making a gift this year of any amount up to $100,000 from your IRA, you can see your philanthropic dollars at work.
 You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have made by transferring that amount from your IRA as long as it is $100,000 or less for the year.

 If you are at least 59½ years old, you can take a distribution and then make a gift from your IRA without penalty.
 If you itemize your deductions, you can take a charitable deduction for the amount of your gift.